yuk1i/cs305_p2p/protocol.md

 ### ACK Message

 - ACK message        : 0x20
-- The Reserved for ACK Message should be the type of the corresponding Request Message
+- The `Reserved` field for ACK Message should be the `Type` field of the corresponding Request Message
-- The Identifier should be equal to the corresponding Request Message
+- The `Identifier` field should be the same as in the corresponding Request Message

+## Packet Format

 ### General ideas